 We provide HPC support, expertise and infrastructure to our research community.

 High performance computing (HPC) facilities are designed to save you valuable processing time with access to high-speed processors, interconnect and software applications.
 HPC systems allow academics to build complex computational models and simulations in days rather than weeks.

 RMIT University is also a partner in the National Computational Infrastructure (NCI) located at the Australian National University Campus in Canberra.
 The NCI is Australia’s national peak supercomputing facility.
 This partnership allows RMIT researchers access to a certain compute and storage capacity at the NCI, outside of the so-called National Merit Allocation Scheme, which is funded by the Australian Research Council for eligible grant holders.
-Through the National Merit Allocation Scheme, RMIT researchers also have access to other national facilities such as the Victorian Life Sciences Computation Initiative.

 Enabling cloud for academics